nextgis/docs_ngmobile/source/load_geodata.rst

    The numbers indicate: 1 - Back to previous screen; 2 - Apply changes; 3 - Camera.

 You can further perform standard edit operations like Add, Modify or Delete operations for this layer.
-For more information about GeoJSON layer editing see :ref:`_ngmobile_edit_geometry` and :ref:`ngmobile_editing_vector_gpx`.
+For more information about GeoJSON layer editing see :ref:`_ngmobile_edit_geometry`.

 .. _ngmobile_import_ngrc: